oracle-livelabs/database/create-tables-nosql-database/run-sample-application/run-sample-application.md

 ## **Step 2:** Download, build and run the sample application

 <if type="Java">
-1. Download the provided [HelloWorld.java](https://objectstorage.us-ashburn-1.oraclecloud.com/p/VEKec7t0mGwBkJX92Jn0nMptuXIlEpJ5XJA-A6C9PymRgY2LhKbjWqHeB5rVBbaV/n/c4u04/b/livelabsfiles/o/data-management-library-files/HelloWorld.java) file and move it to your home directory.
+1. Download the provided [HelloWorld.java](https://objectstorage.us-ashburn-1.oraclecloud.com/p/VEKec7t0mGwBkJX92Jn0nMptuXIlEpJ5XJA-A6C9PymRgY2LhKbjWqHeB5rVBbaV/n/c4u04/b/livelabsfiles/o/data-management-library-files/HelloWorld.java) file and move it to the `test/src/main/java` directory.

 2. Review the sample application.
 You can access the [JavaAPI Reference Guide](https://docs.oracle.com/en/cloud/paas/nosql-cloud/csnjv/index.html) to reference Java classes, methods, and interfaces included in this sample application.

   Oracle NoSQL Database Cloud Service tables are created in a compartment and are scoped to that compartment.
 When authenticated as a specific user, your tables are managed in the root compartment of your tenancy unless otherwise specified.
 It is recommended not to create tables in the "root" compartment, but to create them in your own compartment created under "root".
-Edit the code [HelloWorld.java](https://objectstorage.us-ashburn-1.oraclecloud.com/p/qCpBRv5juyWwIF4dv9h98YWCDD50574Y6OwsIHhEMgI/n/c4u03/b/data-management-library-files/o/HelloWorld.java), replace the placeholder of the compartment  in the fucntion ```setDefaultCompartment``` with the OCID of your compartment.
+Edit the code [HelloWorld.java](https://objectstorage.us-ashburn-1.oraclecloud.com/p/qCpBRv5juyWwIF4dv9h98YWCDD50574Y6OwsIHhEMgI/n/c4u03/b/data-management-library-files/o/HelloWorld.java), replace the placeholder of the compartment  in the function ```setDefaultCompartment``` with the OCID of your compartment.
 Save the file and close it.

 3. From your home directory, navigate to ".oci" directory.